-The paranasal sinuses are maze-like, air-filled spaces flanked by fixed, thick, bony outer walls and pliable, thin, internal walls.
-Normally, air pressure within the sinus cavities equilibrates with that of the surrounding nasal passages via openings into the sinuses, termed the ostia.
-Small changes in the volume of gas within the sinuses are compensated for by the passageway between the central nasal cavity and laterally located sinuses which allows for pressure changes.
-Boyle's Law states that, at a given temperature, the volume of a gas varies inversely with pressure.
-In people who develop sinus barotrauma, the ostia may be anatomically smaller because of small changes in the wall positions around the ostia; or blocked or narrowed due to edema, local inflammation, or trauma.
-This then impairs the ability of the ostia to equilibrate and help aid air exchange.
-These uncompensated changes in intrasinus pressure can then result in the mucosal injuries observed in sinus barotrauma.
+The paranasal sinuses are air-filled cavities within the skull that decrease the weight of the skull while allowing for areas of compression in the event of facial trauma.
+The sinuses are covered with the same mucosa as the nasal cavity - pseudostratified columnar epithelium.
+Normally, air pressure within the sinus cavities equilibrates with that of the surrounding nasal passages via openings into the sinuses (ostia).
+Small changes in the volume of gas within the sinuses are compensated for by the passageways between the central nasal cavity and the sinuses, which allow for pressure equalization.
+The sinuses follow Boyle's Law, which states at a given temperature, the volume of a gas varies inversely with pressure.
+In people who develop sinus barotrauma, the ostial diameter is narrowed due to either anatomic stenosis or reversible obstruction like edema, local inflammation, or polyps.
+This impairs the ability of the ostia to equilibrate and provide adequate pressure exchange, leading to mucosal injuries seen in barosinusitis.

-If recurrent symptoms or suspected complications of barosinusitis occur, then CT scanning is indicated for further evaluation and treatment planning.
+If recurrent symptoms or suspected complications of barosinusitis occur, then non-contrast computed tomography (CT) scanning of the sinuses is indicated for further evaluation and treatment planning.
 Nasal endoscopy also is diagnostic.
 In one study, the radiological signs of abnormality were present in over three-quarters of the cases examined.
 In most of these cases, the maxillary sinus was affected.
 Of the other cases, the frontal represented one quarter and the ethmoidal in less than a fifth.
 Of note, although symptoms were predominantly frontal, x-ray changes were most often present in the maxillary sinuses.
 An x-ray may occasionally show findings such as fluid levels, but the gold standard test is CT.

-The management of barosinusitis is with a multidisciplinary team that includes the primary care physician, nurse practitioner, ENT surgeon, internist, and an infectious disease consultant.
+The management of barosinusitis is with an interprofessional team that includes the primary care physician, nurse practitioner, otolaryngologist, internist, dentist, and an infectious disease consultant.
+Hyperbaric and otolaryngology nurses are often involved in the care, providing patient education and coordination of care between the team members.
 The mainstay of treatment is pain control, oral/topical decongestants, nasal lavage, and antibiotics.
+The pharmacist should evaluate for drug-drug interactions and should assist with patient education and compliance, reporting any concerns to the clinical team.
 The cause of the obstruction should be ascertained, and if possible, corrected surgically.
 This may necessitate a submucous resection, nasal polypectomy, or opening some of the ethmoid cells.
 Careful investigation by an otolaryngologist is paramount.
 Preventive measures include avoidance of flying or diving during head colds and episodes of allergic rhinitis or sinusitis.
 The outcomes for treated patients are good.

 |||Reilly A,Cooper JS, Diving, Sinus Squeeze 2018 Jan; [PubMed PMID: 29763210]|